Is now the right time to buy real estate leads?

 Is It Worth It To Buy Real Estate Leads?

 According to NAR’s membership profile research, roughly 1 in 3 REALTORS® (32%) generated business by acquiring leads through a third-party provider.
+It’s about that common among all agents, regardless of experience level.

 Many top-performing agents swear by it.
 Take Matt Tenczar, for example.
 He’s a REALTOR® from the Bay Area who has closed nearly 700 transactions over the last 31 years.